Adolis García Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 10th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 13th in the league.

-- The Angels have the 17th-ranked team ERA across all MLB pitching staffs (4.24).
+- The Angels have the 16th-ranked team ERA among all MLB pitching staffs (4.22).

-- The Angels will send Barria (2-2) out to make his fourth start of the season.
-He is 2-2 with a 2.08 ERA and 37 strikeouts through 39 2/3 innings pitched.
+- Detmers makes the start for the Angels, his 12th of the season.
+He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.

-- In his most recent appearance on Thursday against the Chicago Cubs, the right-hander went five innings, giving up two earned runs while surrendering three hits.
+- The left-hander's last appearance came on Friday against the Chicago Cubs, when he tossed 5 2/3 innings, surrendering one earned run while allowing five hits.

-- In 14 games this season, the 26-year-old has a 2.08 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .186 to opposing hitters.
+- The 23-year-old has put together a 4.79 ERA and 10.9 strikeouts per nine innings across 11 games this season, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.